 2. How do I force my Mac to unmount the disk?

-Choose the disk group you are interested in unmounting in the sidebar of the Disk Utility software on your Mac.
+To force mount an external hard drive on a Mac, choose the disk group you are interested in unmounting in the sidebar of the Disk Utility software on your Mac.
 In the toolbar that appears or next to the title of the disk set, select the Unmount option.
 The disk member you intend to unmount must be disconnected.

 3. Why can't I unmount the hard drive on Mac?